Click here to view scale diagrams of each tower.

 It will contain 320,000 square feet of office floorspace, most of which has been let to Fitch Ratings and KPMG.
 The top of the

 building overlooking Canada Square and Churchill Place will feature a double height winter garden.
-Height is 71m/17 storeys.
+Construction is getting

 - New Court.
 Merchant bank Rothschild's new headquarters for the City.
 70m/14 storeys.